Redronn/Lost-Legacy-texture-backup-script/README.md

 In Cathedral Assets Optimizer: select the folder this script backed up > Tick all boxes under the textures tab > 2x2 ratio > Run (it takes a pretty long time to complete)

-After using 'Cathedral Assets Optimizer' remember to also archive/zip those textures to back them up and not accidentally lose them.
+After using Cathedral Assets Optimizer remember to also archive/zip those textures to back them up and not accidentally lose them.

 Made for Lost Legacy version 1.2.0